Georgetown University Information Security Policy

 Office of Information Services Procedures for the Protection of University Information

-This policy will be reviewed and updated as needed, but at least annually, unless changes in institutional policy or relevant law or regulation dictate otherwise.
+This policy will be reviewed and updated as needed unless changes in institutional policy or relevant law or regulation dictate otherwise.